Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving CT

 Can I Get My Claim Paid on a Lapsed Life Insurance Policy?

-Maybe.
-You must contest the denial and investigate why the lapse occurred.
-If the lapse was not the fault of the policyholder, it is possible to still get a payout if, for example, an employer failed to give the policyholder conversion papers or improperly administered the policy, or the life insurance company failed to send the policyholder any of the lapse notices that are required under the law.
+If the lapse was not the fault of the policyholder, it is possible to still get a payout.
+For example, if an employer failed to give the policyholder conversion papers or improperly administered the policy, or the life insurance company failed to send the policyholder any of the lapse notices that are required under the law, you could be entitled to fair compensation.

 Call our CT life insurance lawyers if your life insurance claim was denied due to lapse.
 We will investigate and get you paid if at all possible.